 Housing is defined as a permanent structure for human habitation.
 It is also referred to as the house and defined as a home, building or structure that is, a dwelling or place for habitation by human beings.
 The term "house" includes many kinds of dwellings, ranging from rudimentary huts of nomadic tribes to free standing individual structures (Wikipedia, 2011).
 Williams (2007) refers to it as a dwelling place, constructed as a home for one or more persons.
 It is any type of permanent shelter for man, which gives him an identity (Omoniyi and Jiboye, 2009).
 Godwin (1998) defines it as "the space that we can call our own, that gives us privacy and shelters us from the weather and intrusions of unwanted people".
 Housing in all its ramifications is more than mere shelter.
 It embraces all the social services and utility that goes to make a community or neighborhood a live-able environment.
-Housing has become a critical component in the social, economic and health fabric of every nation.
-Its history is inseparable from the social, economic, cultural and political development of man.
+Housing has become a critical component in the social, economic, cultural and political development of man.